What I hold & how I see

-Noelia Ramon is a poet, photographer, filmmaker and former journalist—a storyteller who weaves language and image into quiet, emotional landscapes.
+Noelia Ramon is a poet, photographer, filmmaker and journalist—a storyteller who weaves language and image into emotional landscapes.
 Her work traces fleeting moments, strangers and the beauty of human presence in the everyday.
-Born in Spain and based in Sydney since 2018, she creates across poetry, photography, short film and visual essays—offering a still space in a world that rarely stops.
+Born in Spain and based in Sydney, she creates across poetry, photography, short film and visual essays, offering a still space in a world that rarely stops.
 A space where someone, somewhere, might feel seen.

-For over two decades, Noelia worked across journalism, filmmaking, creative production and cultural campaigns, collaborating with brands like Qantas, Woolworths and David Jones, while also crafting stories for TV, magazines and political causes.
+For over two decades, Noelia has worked across TV News journalism, filmmaking, creative production, advertising, and cultural and political campaigns, collaborating with brands like Qantas, Woolworths and David Jones.
 But poetry and art—visual, lyrical, emotional—has always been her true language.

 Her voice is reflective, rhythmic and unmistakably her own—rooted in stillness, abstraction and a deep belief in the emotional power of story.